Compiling the system¶

 ninja

 The above procedure will likely work on many different flavors of Linux (with slight adjustments for the package manager and package names).
-We have mainly worked with software environment listed below, and our instructions should work without modifications in that case.
+We have mainly worked with software environments listed below, and our instructions should work without modifications in those cases.

 On Windows, a recent version of Visual Studio 2022 is required.
 Some tools such as git, CMake, or Python might need to be installed manually.
 Mitsuba’s build system requires access to Python >= 3.8 even if you do not plan to use Mitsuba’s python interface.